Thermidava

 Thermidava is a toponym used by Ptolemy in relation to a settlement in the route of the Roman army during the Dacian campaign (101-106 CE) of Emperor Trajan.
 In the context of Ptolemy's narrative the settlement was located along the Lissus-Naissus route (from present-day northern Albania to present-day eastern Serbia).
+In present-day Albania, this road ran parallel south of river Drini and met Theranda, whereas Ptolemy's position of Thermidava looks like being north of that river.
+The only other information about the name 'Thermidava' provided is that when Trajan passed through he was "greeted by friendly Dacians".
+No pro-Roman Dacians have been recorded in the region, nor is their presence considered likely.
+Some scholars consider Ptolemy's account to refer to a settlement north of the Danube, near the Banat area where the interests of the locals aligned with those of the Romans in the Dacian campaign.
+The reference to a -dava settlement within a definitely Illyrian district made its localization within Illyria more unlikely.
+Thermidava may be a misreading of Theranda (located in Suhareka or Prizren, both in Kosovo).
+But also in the Peutinger Map, the source for 'Theranda', a lot of names are altered, such as 'ScoBRe' for Scodra.
+Whatever the real name may have been, Ptolemy placed Thermidava half a degree east of Shkodër, and a quarter of a degree north of it.
+That localization is not far from the archeological site of Rosujë.
+This Illyrian town was inhabited from the 5th century BC until the 5th century AD.

-The only other information about the settlement provided is that when Trajan passed through he was "greeted by friendly Dacians".
-Many locations have been proposed and rejected since the 19th century.
+On the name, many locations have been proposed and rejected since the 19th century.
 A reading of the toponym hinted at a compound of Greek thermos and the Thracian suffix -dava or a toponym derived from Dacian.
 This led to theories that this was a settlement close to thermal springs and Banja of Peja was proposed as a location, but it has been rejected in modern research.
-The reference to a -dava settlement within a definitely Illyrian district made its localization within Illyria more unlikely.
-In contemporary analysis, Ptolemy's account is considered to refer to two different aspects of Trajan's route.
-Thermidava is most probably a misreading of Theranda (located in Suhareka or Prizren, both in Kosovo).
-No pro-Roman Dacians have been recorded in the region, nor is their presence considered likely.
-Most scholars consider Ptolemy's account to refer to a settlement north of the Danube, near the Banat area where the interests of the locals aligned with those of the Romans in the Dacian campaign.